Save

 Sand is considered a suitable surface to pitch your tent on.
 Photo: Black Wolf

-Travelling and camping on durable surfaces is an important one.
-If you’re camping in an area that has designated campsites or platforms then make sure that you use those.
+Travelling and camping on resistant, long-lasting surfaces is an important one.
+If you’re camping in an area that has designated campsites or platforms, make sure you use those.
 When hiking or exploring, always walk along the designated tracks to keep activity to one area.

 According to Leave No Trace Australia, soft plants, muddy sites, and fragile soil layers are non-durable surfaces and should be avoided.
-While rock outcrops, sand, gravel, dry grasses, snow, and tent platforms are considered durable to travel and camp across.
+Instead, rock outcrops, sand, gravel, dry grasses, snow, and tent platforms are considered durable to travel across and camp on.

 Washing up with biodegradable soap and a Sea to Summit Wash Bag